tony-aw/tinycodet/README.md

   functions, to help reduce repetitive codes, for the sake of the “Don’t Repeat Yourself”-coding principle (`DRY`).
 - Package import management operator and functions.
-- The tidyoperators package adds additional `stringi` functions, namely `stri_locate_ith()` and `stri_join_mat()` (and aliases).
+- The tinyoperators package adds additional `stringi` functions, namely `stri_locate_ith()` and `stri_join_mat()` (and aliases).
 These functions use the same naming and argument convention as the rest of the `stringi` functions, thus keeping your code consistent.